 - Contact Us

 Dr. Sylvia Rimm is a child psychologist and clinical professor at Case University School of Medicine, author, newspaper and magazine columnist, and radio/TV personality.
-For free newsletters about raising boys and growing up too fast in high school, send a self-addressed, stamped envelope for each newsletter to P.O.
+For free newsletters entitled How to Parent So Children Will Learn and/or Sibling Competition, send a self-addressed, stamped envelope for each newsletter and a note with your topic request to P.O.
 Box 32, Watertown, WI, 53094.
 Read Dr. Rimm’s Articles for Parents and Teachers and submit family questions online at www.sylviarimm.com.
 All questions are answered.